 You can read more about the FAST test for stroke and transient ischaemic attack (TIA).

 If you have stroke symptoms that last a short time, call 999.
 If the symptoms were a few days ago, call 111.
 Also, tell the call handler if you think you have Covid-19.
 Read more about symptoms of TIA.

 Attending a follow-up appointment for TIA

 What help is available for stroke survivors?

-If you are staying at home after a stroke or self-isolating, there are some ways you can get help and support.
+If you are staying at home there are some ways you can get help and support.
 It is not always easy to find out what is available to you or someone you care for, so we’ve compiled a list of options to try.

 If you can’t leave home because of a stroke or for other reasons, you may be able to get help, such as deliveries of food, medicine and medical equipment.
 You can be referred by a professional such as a doctor, pharmacist or social worker.
 If you have a Stroke Association coordinator, they can refer you.